mamoon100/data-structures-and-algorithms/java/selectionSort/README.md

-# Selection Sort
+# Sort Algorithms

-This is a selection sort algorithm and this file was created by [@Mamoon Hussein](https://web.facebook.com/mamoon.husen) for Code challenge 26 for amman-java401d5.
+This is a sort algorithm and this file was created by [@Mamoon Hussein](https://web.facebook.com/mamoon.husen) for Code challenge 26 for amman-java401d5.

 This File Contains one class which is the App Class and three methods: